365-DAY GUARANTEE + FREE SHIPPING

 Truly, there shouldn’t be a debate between organic cotton vs regular cotton.
 There’s a clear winner.
 Still, let’s settle it once and for all.
 Ready to learn all about how these two types of cotton compare?
 Let’s get to it.

 Organic cotton is exactly what it sounds like: cotton fibres that have been grown organically.
+Crop grown organically does not involve the use of genetically modified seeds (GMOs), one of the fundamental principles of organic farming.
 It isn’t a specific form of cotton, like Egyptian or jersey, but instead, it follows strict organic farming practices.

 I know what you’re thinking.
 “What does organic even mean?”
 Great question.
 “Organic” is a bit of a buzzword, but it’s a fundamental term to understand.